hofstadter-io/hof/README.md

   -h, --help             help for hof
-  -p, --package string   the Cue package context to use during execution -q, --quiet            turn off output and assume defaults at prompts -v, --verbose int      set the verbosity of output
+  -p, --package string   the Cue package context to use during execution -q, --quiet            turn off output and assume defaults at prompts -v, --verbosity int    set the verbosity of output

 Use "hof [command] --help / -h" for more information about a command.
-Use "hof topic [subject]"  for more information about a subject.
 ```